A Full Stack Developer is someone who works with both the front and back ends of a website or application.

 These professionals are a valuable addition to any digital team, because instead of bringing in a separate Front-end and Back-end Developer, a Full Stack Developer fills the role of both.

 If this is a career you’re thinking about pursuing, you no doubt want to know how to become a Full Stack Developer.
-Below we cover everything you need to know.
+It’s worth having a read of our blogs ‘The top tools budding Full Stack Developers should know’ but also, below we cover everything you need to know.

 Why become a Full Stack Developer?